 By providing your email address, you agree to receive email communication from Arootah3.
 Remove Distractions

 Your body can also distract you.
-Prepare to file your taxes by getting adequate sleep, eating a nutritious meal, staying hydrated, and exercising to optimize your energy.
+Prepare to file taxes by getting adequate sleep, eating a nutritious meal, staying hydrated, and exercising to optimize your energy.

 4. Prep Your Materials